almarvima/almarvima/README.md

 -->

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) this is the capstone of our Web Application Development associate's degree, embodying the culmination of our learning and collaborative efforts.

-  Developed by a team of four students, this project aims to showcase our technical skills, teamwork capabilities, and passion for crafting innovative web solutions.
+<br>Developed by a team of four students, this project aims to showcase our technical skills, teamwork capabilities, and passion for crafting innovative web solutions.
 ===========================================================================================================================================

 - Albert Figuerola Gómez